 - Cross-sectional studies: Descriptive research is generally a cross-sectional study where different sections belonging to the same group are studied.

-- Basis for further research: The data collected and analyzed from descriptive research can then be further researched using different research techniques.
-The data also can help point towards the types of research methods are to be used for the subsequent research.
+- The basis for further research: Researchers further research the data collected and analyzed from descriptive research using different research techniques.
+The data can also help point towards the types of research methods used for the subsequent research.

-Descriptive research can be used in multiple ways and for multiple reasons.
-Before getting into any kind of survey though, the survey goals and survey design is very important.
-Despite following these steps though, there is no way to know if the research outcome will be met.
+A descriptive research method can be used in multiple ways and for various reasons.
+Before getting into any survey, though, the survey goals and survey design are crucial.
+Despite following these steps, there is no way to know if one will meet the research outcome.
+How to use descriptive research?
 To understand the end objective of research goals, below are some ways organizations currently use descriptive research today:

 - Define respondent characteristics: The aim of using close-ended questions is to draw concrete conclusions about the respondents.
-This could be the need to derive patterns, traits and behaviors of the respondents.
-It could also be to understand from a respondent, their attitude or opinion about the phenomenon in question.
+This could be the need to derive patterns, traits, and behaviors of the respondents.
+It could also be to understand from a respondent, their attitude, or opinion about the phenomenon.
 For example, understanding from millenials the hours per week they spend on browsing the internet.
-All this information helps the organization conducting the research make informed business decisions.
+All this information helps the organization researching to make informed business decisions.

-- Measure data trends: Data trends can be measured over time with statistical capabilities provided by descriptive research.
-Consider if an apparel company conducts research between different demographics like age groups from 24-35 and 36-45 on a new range launch of autumn wear.
-If one of those groups doesn’t take too well to the new launch, this provides an insight into what clothes are like and what are not and the ones that are not, are dropped.
+- Measure data trends: Researchers measure data trends over time with a descriptive research design’s statistical capabilities.
+Consider if an apparel company researches different demographics like age groups from 24-35 and 36-45 on a new range launch of autumn wear.
+If one of those groups doesn’t take too well to the new launch, it provides insight into what clothes are like and what is not.
+The brand drops the clothes and apparel that customers don’t like.

-- Conduct comparisons: Organizations also use descriptive research to understand how different groups respond to a certain product or service.
-For example, an apparel brand creates a survey asking general questions that measure the brands image.
-The same survey also asks demographic questions like age, income, gender, geographical location etc. This consumer research helps the organization understand what aspects of the brand appeal to the population and what aspects do not.
-It also helps in making product or marketing fixes or in some cases even create a new product line just to cater to a high growth potential, group.
+- Conduct comparisons: Organizations also use a descriptive research design to understand how different groups respond to a specific product or service.
+For example, an apparel brand creates a survey asking general questions that measure the brand’s image.
+The same study also asks demographic questions like age, income, gender, geographical location, etc. This consumer research helps the organization understand what aspects of the brand appeal to the population and what aspects do not.
+It also helps make product or marketing fixes or even create a new product line to cater to high growth potential groups.

-- Validate existing conditions: Descriptive research is widely used to help ascertain the prevailing conditions and underlying patterns of the research object.
-Due to the non invasive method of research and the use of quantitative observation and some aspects of qualitative observation, each variable is observed and an in-depth analysis can be concluded.
-It is also used to validate any existing conditions that maybe prevalent in a population.
+- Validate existing conditions: Researchers widely use descriptive research to help ascertain the research object’s prevailing conditions and underlying patterns.
+Due to the non-invasive research method and the use of quantitative observation and some aspects of qualitative observation, researchers observe each variable and conduct an in-depth analysis.
+Researchers also use it to validate any existing conditions that may be prevalent in a population.

-- Conduct research at different times: To ascertain if there are any similarities or differences, the research can be conducted at different periods of times.
+- Conduct research at different times: The analysis can be conducted at different periods to ascertain any similarities or differences.
 This also allows any number of variables to be evaluated.
-For the purpose of verification, studies on prevailing conditions can also be repeated to draw trends.
+For verification, studies on prevailing conditions can also be repeated to draw trends.

-There are 3 distinctive methods to conduct descriptive research.
+There are three distinctive methods to conduct descriptive research.
 They are:

-The observational method is the most effective method to conduct descriptive research and both quantitative observation and qualitative observation are used in this research method.
+The observational method is the most effective method to conduct this research, and researchers make use of both quantitative and qualitative observations.

-Quantitative observation is the objective collection of data which is primarily focused on numbers and values – it suggests “associated to, of or depicted in terms of a quantity”.
+A quantitative observation is the objective collection of data, which is primarily focused on numbers and values.
+It suggests “associated with, of or depicted in terms of a quantity.”
 Results of quantitative observation are derived using statistical and numerical analysis methods.
-It implies observation of any entity that can be associated with a numeric value such as age, shape, weight, volume, scale etc. For example, the researcher can track if current customers will refer the brand by using a simple Net Promoter Score question.
+It implies observation of any entity associated with a numeric value such as age, shape, weight, volume, scale, etc. For example, the researcher can track if current customers will refer the brand using a simple Net Promoter Score question.

 Qualitative observation doesn’t involve measurements or numbers but instead just monitoring characteristics.
-In this case the researcher observes the respondents from a distance.
+In this case, the researcher observes the respondents from a distance.
 Since the respondents are in a comfortable environment, the characteristics observed are natural and effective.
-In descriptive research, the researcher can chose to be either a complete observer, an observer as a participant, a participant as an observer or a complete participant.
-For example, in a supermarket, a researcher can from afar monitor and track the selection and purchasing trends of the customers.
-This offers a deeper insight into the purchasing experience of the customer.
+In a descriptive research design, the researcher can choose to be either a complete observer, an observer as a participant, a participant as an observer, or a full participant.
+For example, in a supermarket, a researcher can from afar monitor and track the customers’ selection and purchasing trends.
+This offers a more in-depth insight into the purchasing experience of the customer.

 Case studies involve in-depth research and study of individuals or groups.
 Case studies lead to a hypothesis and widen a further scope of studying a phenomenon.
-However, case studies should not be used to determine cause and effect as they don’t have the capacity to make accurate predictions because there could be a bias on the part of the researcher.
-The other reason why case studies are not an accurate way of conducting descriptive research is because there could be an atypical respondent in the research and describing them leads to poor generalizations and move away from external validity.
+However, case studies should not be used to determine cause and effect as they can’t make accurate predictions because there could be a bias on the researcher’s part.
+The other reason why case studies are not a reliable way of conducting descriptive research is that there could be an atypical respondent in the survey.
+Describing them leads to weak generalizations and moving away from external validity.

-In survey research, respondents answer through surveys or questionnaires, or polls.
+In survey research, respondents answer through surveys or questionnaires or polls.
 They are a popular market research tool to collect feedback from respondents.
-In order for a survey to gather good quality data, it should have good survey questions, which should be a balanced mix of open-ended questions and close ended-questions.
-The survey method can be conducting online or offline which is makes it the go-to option for descriptive research where the sample size is very large.
+A study to gather useful data should have the right survey questions.
+It should be a balanced mix of open-ended questions and close ended-questions.
+The survey method can be conducted online or offline, making it the go-to option for descriptive research where the sample size is enormous.

 Some examples of descriptive research are:

-- A speciality food group launching a new range of barbecue rubs would like to understand what flavors of rubs are favored by different sets of people.
-To understand the preferred flavor palette, they conduct a descriptive research study using different methods like observational methods in supermarkets.
-By also conducting a survey whilst collecting in-depth demographic information, offers insights about the preference of different markets.
-This can also help tailor make the rubs and spreads to different preferred meats in that demographic.
-Conducting a thorough descriptive research helps the organization tweak their business model and amplify marketing in core markets.
+- A specialty food group launching a new range of barbecue rubs would like to understand what flavors of rubs are favored by different people.
+To understand the preferred flavor palette, they conduct this type of research study using various methods like observational methods in supermarkets.
+By also surveying while collecting in-depth demographic information, offers insights about the preference of different markets.
+This can also help tailor make the rubs and spreads to various preferred meats in that demographic.
+Conducting this type of research helps the organization tweak their business model and amplify marketing in core markets.

-- Another example of where descriptive research can be used is if a school district that wishes to evaluate teachers attitudes about using technology in the classroom.
-By conducting surveys and observing their comfortableness using technology through observational methods, the researcher can gauge what the can help understand if a full-fledged implementation can face an issues.
+- Another example of where this research can be used is if a school district wishes to evaluate teachers’ attitudes about using technology in the classroom.
+By conducting surveys and observing their comfortableness using technology through observational methods, the researcher can gauge what they can help understand if a full-fledged implementation can face an issue.
 This also helps in understanding if the students are impacted in any way with this change.

-Some other problems and/or research questions that can lead to descriptive research are:
+Some other problems and research questions that can lead to descriptive research are:

-- Market researchers that want to observe habits of consumers.
+- Market researchers want to observe the habits of consumers.

-- A company that wants to evaluate the morale of its staff.
+- A company wants to evaluate the morale of its staff.

-- A school district that wants to understand if students will access online lessons rather than textbooks.
+- A school district wants to understand if students will access online lessons rather than textbooks.

-- An organization to understand if its wellness programs increase the overall health of the employees
+- To understand if its wellness programs enhance the overall health of the employees.

-Some of the major advantages of descriptive research are:
+Some of the significant advantages of descriptive research are:

-- Data collection: Descriptive research can be conducted by using specific methods like observational method, case study method and survey method.
-Between these 3, all major methods of data collection are covered which provides a lot of information.
-This can be used for future research or even developing hypothesis of your research object.
+- Data collection: A researcher can conduct descriptive research using specific methods like observational method, case study method, and survey method.
+Between these three, all primary data collection methods are covered, which provides a lot of information.
+This can be used for future research or even developing a hypothesis of your research object.

-- Varied: Since the data collected is both qualitative and quantitative, it gives a holistic understanding of a research topic.
-This causes data that was not planned to be collected gets tracked and the data is varied, diverse and thorough.
+- Varied: Since the data collected is qualitative and quantitative, it gives a holistic understanding of a research topic.
+The information is varied, diverse, and thorough.

-- Natural environment: Descriptive research allows for the research to be conducted in the natural environment of the respondent and this ensures that high-quality and honest data is collected.
+- Natural environment: Descriptive research allows for the research to be conducted in the respondent’s natural environment, which ensures that high-quality and honest data is collected.

-- Quick to conduct and cheap: As the sample size is generally large in descriptive research, the data collection is quick to conduct and is cheap.
+- Quick to perform and cheap: As the sample size is generally large in descriptive research, the data collection is quick to conduct and is inexpensive.